G-Hong/Custometic/README.md

 - Detailed makeup recommendations based on facial structure and features, beyond just skin tone analysis
 - Personalized styling suggestions rather than simple filter applications
 - Scientific styling recommendations based on quantitative data

+## 🏆 Recognition & Partnerships

+- Selected as an **Outstanding Innovation Project** in the field of AI and beauty technology
+- Developed in **collaboration with Mediheal**, a leading Korean cosmetics company
+- Implementation through joint technology development between academic research and industry expertise
+- Featured in various beauty tech exhibitions and conferences

 ## 🧑‍💻 Developer Information